NHSDigital/datascience-seminars/All_materials/20230822_Web_Scraping_Financial_Ombudsman_Service/README.md

 _ , _, summary_table = fos_web_scrape.list_of_summary(complete_list)
 ```

-The function takes all relevant data from meta data on the html and text from the PDF to a Pandas table.
+The function takes all relevant data from metadata in the html and text from the PDF to a Pandas table.

 ### Output